 It is ultimately the responsibility of the community to ensure that their airstrip is properly maintained including mowing the grass and keeping the clearways free from obstruction (trees and brush).’

-Andrew had hoped to finish his flight instructor training, but coronavirus has scuppered his plans:
+Andrew had hoped to finish his Line Orientated Flying training, but coronavirus has scuppered his plans:

-‘Although there is currently a severe shortage of instructor pilots in PNG, there are no immediate plans to resume my instructor pilot training.
+‘Although there is currently a severe shortage of instructor pilots in PNG, there are no immediate plans to resume my training.
 Coronavirus restrictions have made travel very difficult and unpredictable.

-We hope that my training will resume in November, but in the meantime, the airstrip surveys will continue.
+We hope that my training will resume soon, but in the meantime, the airstrip surveys will continue.

 I’m also a Base Liaison Pilot, which means I oversee the efficiency and accountability of our base operations.
 I act as first point of contact for matters raised by MAF headquarters in Mount Hagen.
 Aviation is a very expensive business and we always want to make the best use ofGod given resources to reach as many people as possible.